jnuccitelli/Project_2024/Report.md

 ![main_16777216](/Graphs/RadixSortGraphs/main_16777216.png)
 ![main_67108864](/Graphs/RadixSortGraphs/main_67108864.png)

-The comp large graphs look exactly as expected, with the number of processors massively decreasing computation time with an exponential decrease.
+The comp large graphs look exactly as expected, with the number of processors massively decreasing comparision time with an exponential decrease.
+There is also no difference between array type becuase the comparisions are performed on all 32 bits of an integer regardless if the array is sorted or not.
+Comparisions also account for a very small amount of the total time spent.
 ![comp_large_65536](/Graphs/RadixSortGraphs/comp_large_65536.png)
 ![comp_large_262144](/Graphs/RadixSortGraphs/comp_large_262144.png)
 ![comp_large_1048576](/Graphs/RadixSortGraphs/comp_large_1048576.png)
 ![comp_large_4194304](/Graphs/RadixSortGraphs/comp_large_4194304.png)
 ![comp_large_16777216](/Graphs/RadixSortGraphs/comp_large_16777216.png)

+Communication decreases roughly with processor count.
+The communication time also accounts for almost all of the total time spent.
+A randomly sorted array is faster because as the elements are sorted between arrays, they aren't moved into the same processor that they were once in if they are already sorted.
+Since the randomly generated elements are smaller, they finish sorting quicker and thus have to travel to less processes.
 ![comm_65536](/Graphs/RadixSortGraphs/comm_65536.png)
 ![comm_262144](/Graphs/RadixSortGraphs/comm_262144.png)
 ![comm_1048576](/Graphs/RadixSortGraphs/comm_1048576.png)